UCL/research-computing-with-cpp/01cpp/sec08ProgramToInterfaces.md

 * In research code - "just start hacking"
 * You tend to mix interface and implementation
 * Results in client of a class having implicit dependency on the implementation
-* Aim: Define a pure virtual class
+* So, define a pure virtual class, not for inheritance, but for clean API

 ### Example